-In order for passing attacks to be successful, the quarterback must master the 3, 5, 7 step and quick game footwork.
+For passing attacks to be successful, the quarterback must master the 3, 5, 7 steps and quick game footwork.

-The Quarterback must a mixed back of fundamentals.
+The quarterback must have a mixed back of fundamentals.
 A big part of the QB’s fundamentals is their footwork.
-QB’s must have quick, rhythmic feet when they are dropping back to pass.
+QBs must have quick, rhythmic feet when dropping back to pass.

 Quarterback Drops Introduction